barbenezri/CompatativePrograming/README.md

-# CompatativePrograming
+# Competitive Programing
-As part of one of my summer course here some of my and my colleague solutions to some of the IEEEXtreme challenges
+As a part of my summer studies, my friend and I took a course that has one goal:

+solve IEEExtreme problems. here are some of our solutions

 # IEEEXtreme 8.0
 Blackgate Penitentiary